cschotte/blog/content/posts/CaveRace/index.md

 ## Story

 On the planed Eldora, there are miners collecting gold and diamonds.
 When the miners get unexpected visitors from outer space, the mining of precious minerals is in danger.
-The only defense the miners have is here explosions they use to make a way inside the mines and caves.
+The only defense the miners have is their explosions to make a way inside the mines and caves.
 CaveRace is a game where you collect as much as possible precious minerals and destroy all alien visitors.

 | Planed Eldora                | Collect treasure                  | Alien visitors      |
 | ---------------------------- | --------------------------------- | ------------------- |